ale-sca/open_source_pulse/README.md

 Open source maintainers and developers who have no easy way to track which projects are getting GitHub traction vs. which are getting funded.

 ## Core Question:
-"Which impactful project deserves my contribution?"
+"Which impactful project deserves my contribution?".
+The app aims at reducing the information asymmetry between traction and funding in open source repositories.

 ## What does “impactful project” mean?
 GitHub Traction signal ranking: Forks > Open Issues > Stars.
 Minimum viability filter hardcoded in dbt (see known limitations below)